adrianvtx/python-challenge/README.md

 # python-challenge

-## This Repo contains three Python, Pandas, and Jupyter notebook projects; output below
+## This Repo contains three Python projects using Pandas and Jupyter notebook; output below

 ### "PyPoll"